 Is employee retention a major area of focus for your organization?
 Because it definitely should be.
+44% of leaders cited retention as a challenge over the last year!
 To survive — and ideally, thrive — in today’s world of work, your company needs to have strategies in place to engage and retain its people.
 Without a plan to encourage employees to remain on your team, you risk wasting precious time and resources on recruiting and hiring efforts.
 Whether your company has 50 employees or 50,000, understanding how to keep your employees engaged will play a major role in your competitive advantage in the marketplace.
 Keep reading to better understand the role of employee retention in your organization and 18 strategies and tips to retain top talent.

 Table of Contents

 Employee retention includes the strategies, tactics, compensation, perks, benefits, efforts, and more that an organization uses to keep employees engaged and prevent turnover.
 In short, employee retention is the percentage of employees that stay with your company in a given time frame.
 (Conversely, employee turnover is the percentage of employees that leave for any reason.)

 Some level of employee churn is expected, even healthy and normal, as it creates space for fresh talent.
 But low employee retention or high turnover rates, however, can spell danger for an organization.

 To calculate your retention rate in a given time period, you can use this formula:

 (Remaining headcount / Starting headcount) x 100

 For example, to assess last quarter’s retention rate, take the number of employees at the end of the quarter (let’s say 1,500) and divide that by the number of employees you started the quarter with (let’s say 1,557), then multiply by 100.
 In this example, your retention rate for the last quarter would be (1500/1557) x 100 or 96.3%, so only 3.7% of your employees left for any reason.